riotschoolacc/MSM-Gem-Shop/README.md

    * A: Usually around 2-5 minutes, may take longer depending on how many people are trying to use the bot, how many gems you are purchasing, and how many people are trying to play My Singing Monsters.

 Q: Why can I only use codes once?!?
-   * A: I mean, usually you arent allowed to use a Coupon more than once, right?
+   * A: I mean, usually you aren't allowed to use a Coupon more than once, right?

 Gem Packages
 ------

-In our shop you can buy a wide range of gem packages, some including **1000**, **5000**, etc for Telegram Stars (converted from its USD pricings)
+In our shop, you can buy a wide range of gem packages, some including **1000**, **5000**, etc for Telegram Stars (converted from its USD prices)

 You can also select a custom amount if you want less/more than the options we provide.
 It'll calculate how many Telegram Stars you will need to pay automatically.

 Preloaded Accounts
 ------
-In our shop you are able to buy new accounts that come with gems automatically, and being a bit cheaper than just buying gem packages!
+In our shop, you can buy new accounts that come with gems automatically, and are a bit cheaper than just buying gem packages!